Visas / D7

 To gather the necessary documents, submit the application and receive a response, allow a minimum of three (3) months.

 - Without wishing to overstate the obvious, the first step MUST be to determine whether Portugal is really the place you wish to.
 If in doubt, undertake a Discovery Tour www.algarveseniorliving.com/discovery-tours/ to check where you wish to be

 - If you are thinking of importing a car into Portugal, there is a limit to one tax-free importation per person.
-Ensure that the cars have been officially registered in the names of the respective applicants well enough ahead of time
+Ensure that the cars have been officially registered in the names of the respective applicants for at least 6 months

 - Lock down a property, either by buying or renting.
 Consider having a company with a broad range of expertise be alongside you in this process www.algarveseniorliving.com/real-estate-search-service/.
 Increasingly, we are working as an exclusive partner for our clients, bringing to bear the years of experience and know-how for your benefit. www.propertyfinderportugal.com explains in greater deal the benefits which that exclusive relationship brings